3 min read

 The process can be lengthy and involves implementing security controls, policies, and procedures across the entire organization, as well as providing evidence (proof).

-And sure, you can skip the process and drive without a license, but if you get caught, the consequences can be severe – definitely not an acceptable risk!
-Similarly, failure to comply with security frameworks could cost your business in fines, penalties, or lawsuits, not to mention a damaged reputation amongst clients and stakeholders.
+Failure to comply with security frameworks could cost your business in fines, penalties, or lawsuits, not to mention a damaged reputation amongst clients and stakeholders.

 By adhering to compliance, you show commitment to protecting your business by thoroughly investigating any issues.

-Similarities and Differences Between Security and Compliance
+Key Differences Between IT Security and Compliance for Startups

 IT security and compliance both have the same objectives: to manage cyber risk and secure sensitive data and systems.
 They are both essential for any organization that uses technology to store, process, or transmit information.